rstatsinger/robot-shop/output.md

 I added SixFingers.png to the repo, also added a sig.png to the media directory and added a footer to the splash.html to use it, edited and rebuilt the images using docker-compose build

+You should be able to just clone this repo and run  % docker-compose up